Österreichisches Wörterbuch: Language policy

 The objective of the Austrian dictionary has never been to do classical language planning, but to do a re-codification of the form of the German language used in Austria.
 New terms were only included to the dictionary, when they had already been in considerable use in newspapers and contemporary literature.

-Although the dictionary was originally designed to promote Austrianism and language patriotism, throughout the years the dictionary commission followed a moderate policy of contrastive linguistics and tried to avoid language secessionism.
+Although the dictionary was originally designed to promote Austrianisms and language patriotism, throughout the years the dictionary commission followed a moderate policy of contrastive linguistics and tried to avoid language secessionism.
 Nevertheless in the case of conflicting definitions the Austrian dictionary overrules the Duden and remains the sole source for defining the Austrian standard.
 In post-World War II Austria the German Duden never had any legal authority, although informally it is also widely in use as a work of reference.
+The ÖWB has codified a Standard Austrian German and has thus challenged what some linguists consider a One Standard German Axiom.
+In academic research ÖWB plays, to this date, very little role and receives no academic research support.